 What many people who go bankrupt or experience a foreclosure don’t understand is this: Many lenders do not particularly care if you had one of these events in the last two or three years.
 While your black marks will stay on your credit report for seven or even 10 years, the credit bureaus see older bad behavior not as unfavorably as recent bad behavior.

 What IS important is that you show you have come out on the other side and have your finances in order.
 If you are thinking about applying for a mortgage in the next year or two, make sure that your current financial profile is clean.
 Pay all of your bills on a timely basis.
 Keep your balances under control, and your credit score will rise with time.
+If you can get your scores up after a few years, you won’t have to pay the higher rate that goes along with the home loans and bad credit.

 #3 Get Your Score as High As You Can